Skip to main content

 iii.
 Ticket sales options or any part of the sales option cannot be altered after ticket sales have begun.

 iv.
-Ticket counts will not exceed the capacity of the venue as indicated by the room set up.
+Ticket counts may not exceed the capacity of the venue as indicated by the room set up.

 v.
-Set up fees will not be refunded after ticket sales have begun.
+Ticket set up fees will not be refunded after ticket sales have begun.

 c.
 Stamp ticket sales options cannot be combined with any other outside ticket sales systems.

 f.
-The Stamp reserves the right to require ticket distribution for events deemed to be potentially problematic due to capacity or crowd management.
+The Stamp reserves the right to require ticket distribution for events deemed to be potentially problematic due to capacity or crowd management concerns.

 g.
 The Stamp reserves the right to cancel events or ticket services for events in which any part of this policy has been violated by the client voluntarily or involuntarily.

 a.
-Clients must pay the complete balance for event charges before ticket sales will begin
+Clients must pay the full balance al all event charges before ticket sales will begin

 3. Ticket Sales Revenue

 a.
-Clients may choose to have the revenue collected from ticket sales returned to them in the form of a KFS transfer or a State of Maryland Check.
+Clients may choose to have the revenue collected from ticket sales returned to them in the form of a campus KFS or ISR account transfer or a State of Maryland Check.

 i.
-The Stamp does not provide cash returns.
+The Stamp does not provide cash payment of ticket revenue.

 ii.
-Ticket Sales Return option cannot be changed once ticket sales have begun.
+The ticket revenue collection option cannot be changed once ticket sales have begun.

 iii.
-For KFS transfers, clients must provide a KFS number in eCalendar
+For KFS and ISR account transfers, clients must provide the KFS or ISF number before ticket sales will begin.

 iv.
-For State of Maryland checks client must provide a non-university mailing address, Federal Tax ID number and submit a completed federal W9 form.
+For State of Maryland checks, clients must submit a signed federal W9 form, including a non-university mailing address, Federal Tax ID number, and a signature, before ticket sales will begin.

 v.
-State of Maryland Check requires a minimum of 30 days processing before it will be mailed
+State of Maryland Check require a minimum of 30 business days of processing before it will be mailed from the State of Maryland in Annapolis.

 b.
 All ticket transactions are final.
 The Stamp does not provide refunds or exchanges to patrons.
 It is the client’s responsibility to refund money to ticket purchasers.

 c.
-It is the client’s responsibility to complete and submit the Admissions and Amusement Tax Notice to Comptroller form to the Comptroller of Maryland.
-This form can be obtained from the assigned event coordinator.
+It is the client’s responsibility to complete and submit the Admissions and Amusement Tax Notice to Comptroller form to the Comptroller of the State of Maryland.

 UNATTENDED ITEMS